jjin43/cse536-hw/README.md

-# CSE 536: Assignment 3: User-Level Thread Management
+# CSE 536: (Assignment 4) Trap and Emulate Virtualization

-Please refer to the handout on Canvas.
+Please refer to the assignment handout posted on Canvas for a list of tasks.

 ## Acknowledgement